 And that’s exactly the kind of person Eric is.

 Eric is that guy who will literally shovel you out of a ditch in the middle of a blizzard when even the city won’t rescue anyone.
 Eric is the kind of photographer who cares just as much about your ceremony as he does the reception.
-Eric is the kind of photographer who’s going to treat you like your his first wedding client – without arrogance, without specific guidelines, without reservations.
+Eric is the kind of photographer who’s going to treat you like you are his first wedding client – without arrogance, without specific guidelines, without reservations.
 Eric is the kind of photographer that takes beautiful, soft, endearing photos from his years of experience.

 The first time I met Eric, he was gracious to be working with everyone at the wedding, regardless of their experience.
 He was the first photographer I’ve known to take a video of the ceremony.
-His approachable nature derives from his intent to balancing his home life with his work life, which can be nearly impossible in the wedding industry.
+His approachable nature derives from his intent to balance his home life with his work life, which can be nearly impossible in the wedding industry.

 Eric and his family set aside two nights a week to be together as a single unit whether it is wedding season or not.
 This focus on family and togetherness blends into his clientele.
 “My favorite clients are clients that care about their wedding planning and details, but they care even more about their marriage,” Eric beams.